gooosexe/gooosexe/README.md

 # about
-incoming first year @ university of toronto studying physical and mathematical sciences
+1st year @ university of toronto studying math and physics
 - python
   - pygame
   - matplotlib, numpy, scipy